civiform/docs/docs/it-manual/sre-playbook/email-configuration.md

 Otherwise, you can create something like CiviForm@yourorganization.gov.
 For simplicity, you can use the same email as sender.
 That way, admins and applicants can reply to the email if they are having difficulties or questions about the notification they received.
-Remember that that someone needs to regularly check the inbox for the email addresses used in CiviForm.
+Remember that someone needs to regularly check the inbox for the email addresses used in CiviForm.

 ## AWS SES